Oleander: Hardy, Evergreen Southern Beauty (With Pictures)

 Our pink variety grew to at least a twelve foot mark offering a nice colorful border between our houses and a softening effect against the common wooden fences in this area.

-The photo to the right shows a white blooming oleander shrub peeking over the fence in our current subdivision.
+The photo above shows a white blooming oleander shrub peeking over the fence in our current subdivision.
 It looks to be about twelve feet tall since the fences are typically at a six foot height.

 Toxicity of Oleanders